coada-dev/graphstack/README.md

 An opinionated monorepo for building a Typescript Serverless GraphQL Subgraph.
 This project will get an AWS-replica of a Serverless Apollo Server (v4) running on your host machine through LocalStack + AWS CDK.
 The overall goal of this project is to maximize environment parity from local development to production.

+This repository uses LocalStack Pro for stacks like Cognito.
+If Pro services are not needed, feel free to modify the `docker-compose` image path to use the community version.

 ## Installation

 ```